 Check the coolant level.
 A dirt buildup on the radiator cooling fins can cause engine overheating.
 If necessary, clean the radiator with compressed air.
-Check the sealing ring between the radiator and cooler for proper sealing.
+Check the sealing ring on the plenum and radiator/cooler for proper sealing.
 Repair or replace if necessary.